cmbi/compact-bio/README.md

 ## About

-CompaCt performs automated integrative comparative analysis of large-scale (protein) interaction datasets, identifying groups of interactors (e.g., protein complexes) in parallel in multiple species, allowing systematic identification of conserved as well as taxon-specific interactions.
+CompaCt performs automated integrative comparative analysis of large-scale (protein) interaction datasets, identifying groups of interactors (e.g., protein complexes) in parallel in multiple species, allowing systematic identification and comparison of conserved as well as taxon-specific components of protein complexes and other interactions.
 For a more complete description of the software and its applications, please refer to the manuscript (see [here](#citing-compact)).

 ## Installation